davmacario/nvim-quicknotes/README.md

 Create a Quicknote in a floating window, and save it on your computer to be picked up later.
 The Quicknote supports Markdown format.

+If, like me, you are someone that always needs to note down stuff when working on a project, then this plugin may be for you!

 ## Installation

 ### Lazy